Thanatisia/SharedSpace/Docs/Technology/Containers/Docker/Guides/Docker Compose/docker-compose YAML Configuration.md

                 ```
             - Default Value
                 + . : Specify current directory
+            - Subkeys
+                + context : The location/path of the Dockerfile image to build
         + command : Type Array; Commands you want to execute when starting up
+            - Format:
+                - Single Command:
+                    ```yaml
+                    - command
+                    ```
+                - Multi command : use pipes to execute multiple commands
+                    ```yaml
+                    command:
+                        - /bin/sh
+                        - -c
-            - *- command*
+                        - |
+                            command 1
+                            command 2
+                            command 3
+                    ```
         + container_name : To specify the custom container name
         + depends_on : Specify dependencies required by the container; This basically tells docker-compose to build these images here first before building this main container - because this main container depends on the specified images
             - [dependency-image] : Specify the image this container depends/requires
                 - *- [depedency-image]*
-        + entrypoint: Explicitly specify the entrypoint of the container
+        + entrypoint: Explicitly specify the entrypoint of the container; Corresponds with Dockerfile's "ENTRYPOINT" instruction
             - *[command, arguments,...]*
         + environment : Set Environment Variables; Place each environment variable in a new line
             - [VARIABLE_NAME]: value